-Run tests with a small amount of data on all of your rules, i.e., with a minimal number of facts in the rule session and test the results that the particular rule was fired as expected.
+Run tests with a small amount of data on all of your rules, i.e., with a minimal number of facts in the rule session and test the results that particular rule was fired as expected.
 For the sample data, use static data and define minimal test data for each rule test.

-5 Arduino Tron AI-IoT Artificial Intelligent Internet of Things
+5 Arduino Tron AI-IoT Drools-jBPM Intelligent Things